kapilkashyap/yoda/README.md

 #### Configurations
 Property | Default
 -------- | -------
-host | localhost
+base | /webapps (required)
-port | 3333
+host | localhost (default)
-base | /webapps
+-h | Command line property to pass a host name port | 3333 (default)
-deploy | /examples (this allows you to have more than one deployment directory) ignore | { directories: Array of directories that can be ignored }
+-p | Command line property to pass a port deploy | /examples (default, this allows you to have more than one deployment directory) -d | Command line property to pass a deployment directory ignore | { directories: Array of directories that can be ignored }
 imageTypeExtensions | Array of various type extensions for image files that are allowed to be served